Thousands of visitors expected in Tauranga for peak summer holiday week

 Major sporting events, concerts and festivals start from Tuesday, attracting tens of thousands of people throughout the week.

-About 43,000 people are expected at events organised by Tauranga promoter Pato Alvarez throughout the week including the Bay Dreams pre-party on Tuesday, Bay Dreams Mount Maunganui on Wednesday, the Katchafire and Kora concert on Thursday and the Sticky Fingers show on Sunday.
+About 43,000 people are expected at events organised by Tauranga promoters Pato Alvarez and Mitch Lowe throughout the week including the Bay Dreams pre-party on Tuesday, Bay Dreams Mount Maunganui on Wednesday, the Katchafire and Kora concert on Thursday and the Sticky Fingers show on Sunday.

 At Bay Dreams, 30,000 people have bought tickets for the January 2 festival, which features some of the biggest artists in the world.
 Among them are international superstar Cardi-B and international artists Rich The Kid, Sheck Wes, Tash Sultana, Peking Duk, Macky Gee.

-Mitch Lowe, who is the director of Bay Dreams, along with Alvarez, says they are more prepared than ever for this year's festival and he can't wait for people to see what's planned.
+Lowe, who is the director of Bay Dreams, along with Alvarez, says they are more prepared than ever for this year's festival and he can't wait for people to see what's planned.

 "We're super excited.
 The production is going to be bigger ... we're going to blow people's minds.
 We're seriously taking it a step further than previous years," Alvarez said.